Thomas Carr College: Controversy

 In 2002 it was reported that some Year 8 students were given money from male students to perform sexual acts.

 In 2003, a Year 9 student committed suicide after being bullied at school camp.
 The resulting controversy led to widespread bullying awareness, and the state government introduced various reforms.

-In 2005 the school established a "wireless bully button" system which alerts teachers by SMS when students push the button and records incidents via a network of 20 video cameras.
+In 2005, the school established a "wireless bully button" system which alerts teachers by SMS when students push the button and records incidents via a network of 20 video cameras.

+In 2011, a muck-up prank by thirteen (13) Year-12 students caused approxiately $30,000 in damages.
+The students were required to pay for the damages and were allowed to sit for their final exams.
+As a result of the prank, the school has to this day maintained a presence of security guards on standby to prevent further pranks that may cause damage to the school and its identity.